c3lang/c3docs-old/docs/conversion.md

 1. Resolve the operands.
 2. If the either side is a `void *`, it is cast to the other type.
 3. If the types of the sides are different, this is an error.
-4. The result of the expression is iptrdiff.
+4. The result of the expression is isz.
 5. If this result exceeds the target width, this is an error.

 ### 6. Bit operations `^` `&` `|`